pozsarzs/alanz80x/README.md

 - If the first and second symbols specified in the CONF section is not '_#', then they will be inserted.
 - The default value of the INIT option in TAPE section is 2 (tape t<sub>2</sub>).
 - The 9-tuples must be specified in the following form:
+- Tape access modes: LO/LS/SO/NN Load only/Load and save/Save only/None.

  `ST000 R7_RST2000 ...`, where the: